 read about the planet.

-At left is a drawing with the zones and belts labeled with their common
+Above is a drawing with the zones and belts labeled with their common

 nomenclature.
 This is a proper aligned image.
 Many telescope views show an

 inverted or horizontally flipped image.
 The light band across the equator is

 the Equatorial Zone (EZ).
 The rest of the surface is broken into zones

 (light colored) and belts (dark colored).
 This drawing doesn't have all the

 labels.
 It only labels what's visible through most small telescopes.